-The smaller, less destructive member of the Apple snail family can make a charming and colorful aquatic pet for non-fish keepers.
+Mystery snails — the smaller, less destructive member of the apple snail family — can make a charming and colorful aquatic pet.

-A cover must be put on the intake valve of any filter, as some snails have been sucked in and received injury as a result of getting too close.
+You’ll need to put a cover on the intake valve of any filter, because some mystery snails have been sucked in and were injured as a result of getting too close.

 If the tank is just for the snails, a bare bottom, sand or gravel is fine.